-- have no secret social contact with children and young people or their parents - consider the appropriateness of the social contact according to their role and nature of their work - always approve any planned social contact with children or parents with senior colleagues, - advise senior management of any social contact they have with a child or a parent with who whom they work, which may give rise to concern
+- have no secret social contact with children and young people or their parents - consider the appropriateness of the social contact according to their role and nature of their work - always approve any planned social contact with children or parents with senior colleagues. - advise senior management of any social contact they have with a child or a parent with who whom they work.